Close Menu

 • 11-15 years, typically reserved for fraudulent activity

-For the 2024-25 tax year, the rate of employer National Insurance increases from 13.8% to 15% adding yet more pressure onto already squeezed cash flows.
-If you are worried about the impact this could have on your company’s finances, talk to the experts at UK Liquidators.
+With the rates of both National Living Wage and employer National Insurance Contributions increasing in recent years, this additional cost of employing staff has added more pressure onto already squeezed cash flows.
+If you are worried about the impact this is having on your company's finances, talk to the experts at UK Liquidators.
 As licensed insolvency practitioners we can explain your options and help you plot a way forward.
-Call today on 0800 063 9262.
+Call today on 0808 253 9878.

-There are certain restrictions on starting again as director of a company after a business folds, and one of these is the reuse of the liquidated company’s name.
 Under Section 216 of the Insolvency Act, 1986, you cannot use the same or a similar name of the company which has been liquidated unless you have express permission from the court.

 These restrictions are in place to prevent directors from deliberately running up company debts, and then moving on to a succession of other companies all trading under the same name, potentially causing confusion to creditors who are unaware of the previous liquidations.